barronlab/proxycarbon/README.md

 # proxycarbon
-Code and files associated with Barron et al. 2019 Proxy Carbon Pricing for the Third Sector
+Code and files associated with Barron et al. 2019 Carbon Pricing Approaches for Climate Decisions in Higher Education

 R code will be provided when paper accepted